tumuyan/RealSR-NCNN-Android/RealSR-NCNN-Android-CLI/README.md

 # MNN-SR
 This module is a [mnn](https://github.com/alibaba/MNN) implementation for super resolution.
-MNN could support more models than ncnn, but it is slower in my experiment.
+MNN could support more models than ncnn.
 I am trying to make this module a CLI program that can be compiled in both VS(for Windows) and AS(for Android), but it has some problem in VS. **🙏Waiting your help!**